ANuclearError/lucene4ir/README.md

 ### Eclipse Setup
 #### Project creation and build path configuration
-1. Start a new java project using File->Import...->Existing Maven project
+1. Start a new java project using File->New->Java Project.
 2. Uncheck Use default location option and set Project name to Lucene.
 3. Set the location option to the path PATH/TO/lucene4IR/ and click Finish.
+4. We would have to add lucene jars to  project buildpath so as to remove compilation errors.
+   a.
+Right click on package name in package explorer and select Properties.
+   b.
+Click on Java Build Path -> Libraries.
+   c.
+Click on Add Library->User library->User libraries.
+   d.
+Create a new library by clicking on New with name lucene.
+Click on Add External Jars.
+   e.
+Select all Jars in jar folder provided with lucene4IR package
+      and press OK and Finish and Apply on Java Build path window.
+   f.
+To parse and index clueweb documents we need Jsoup parser.
+Also add jsoup-1.9.2.jar to build path.
+      Right click on project and select Java Build Path -> Libraries -> Add External Jars.
+Add the jsoup jar from lucene4ir/jars/html_parser directory.

 ####Class Execution

 Classes with main method can be executed by right clicking on class name, selecting Run As option and selecting Java application.
 If a class needs command line parameters, right click and select Run configuration.
 Add the parameters in Arguments tab of Run
 Configurations window.
 Example parameter arguments for IndexerApp and RetrievalApp are as follows:

 IndexerApp:  params/index_params.xml
 RetrievalApp: params/retrieval_params.xml

 ####JAR creation.

-run `mvn package` from the shell, executable jar will be in `target/lucene4ir-0.0.1-SNAPSHOT.jar`
+To create an executable Jar, right click on the project and select Export -> Java.
+Uncheck the lucene4IR package, select src and jars folders.
+Choose a suitable PATH_TO_JAR in Jar File option and select Finish.
+A jar file shall be created at PATH_TO_JAR.

-## Console Setup
+### Console Setup
 TBA